 A compact tussock grass with leaves that grow to approximately 50 cm high with a pointed tip.
 This spinifex has flower/seed heads that rise out of the foliage to about 90 cm.
 The seed head has a loose and open form, that weeps or droops to one side with straw coloured seeds.

+It is commonly known as Weeping Spinifex and can be seen at Wurre / Rainbow Valley.
 This spinifex is common throughout the West and East MacDonnell Ranges.

 Spinifex and Fauna

 The spiky spinifex that dominates 20% of the landscape in Australia, has an unfavourable rap sheet among many people that include sharp spikes and resin that cause vehicles to combust.
 The leaves contain a lot of silica, the same mineral that makes up the desert sand.

 Yet there is another side to spinifex that provides a home to an astonishing number of creatures.
 It provide shelter, safety and food for many Australian creatures from the mallee emu wrens, spinifex hopping mice, the elusive night parrot, many striped Ctenotus skinks and the Spinifexbird, all using the spinifex to hide from predators, whilst snacking on insects that also shelter within.

 Termites are the main grazers of spinifex, which in turn provide food for other creatures.
 Birds including Budgerigars and Zebra Finches feed on the seed heads.
 Euros (Osphranter rufus erubescens) are one of the few native animals know to eat spinifex, with their specially adapted stomach sac that contain microorganism that help them to break down the tough leaves.

 Check out our information on the Spinifex Hopping Mouse (Notomys alexis).